 Define and finalize the code point repertoire

-In the range of the MSR, the CDNC and most CGP members urged to add CDNC characters into the CGP repertoire as much as possible, to reach consistency between the CDNC SLD operation and future TLD operation.
-Both CDNC IDN table and dotAsia IDN table are taken into account.
+Within the scope set by the MSR, the CDNC and most CGP members urged to add CDNC characters into the CGP repertoire as much as possible, to reach consistency between the CDNC SLD operation and future TLD operation.
+Both CDNC IDN table and dotAsia IDN table have been taken into account.

-Besides, Table of General Standard Chinese Characters (TGSCC) published by China State Council in 2013, and JGP repertoire and KGP repertoire are also referred.
+In addition, the Table of General Standard Chinese Characters (TGSCC) published by China State Council in 2013, as well as the JGP repertoire and KGP repertoire were also referred to.

 Define and finalize the code point variant sets

 CDNC has provided a market-proven variant set in the CDNC IDN table.
 Following CDNC rules, dotAsia extended CDNC repertoire and variant set to meet the requirements from the Hong Kong and Singaporean local communities.
-The CGP adopted CDNC variant rules directly and then made necessary updates related to dotAsia variant rules.
+The CGP adopted CDNC variant rules directly and then made any necessary updates related to dotAsia variant rules.

 The CGP recognizes that different panels (C, J and K) have different views on the variants corresponding to the same Chinese character; some CGP variant mappings conflict with KGP and JGP’s perception and practice.
-The CGP would work closely with JGP & KGP to make necessary compromises to reach a consensus for all three parties and meet the IP’s requirement that "The variant mappings must agree for the same code point for all LGRs".
+The CGP would work closely with JGP & KGP to make any necessary compromises to reach a consensus for all three parties and meet the [Procedure] requirement that "The variant mappings must agree for the same code point for all LGRs".

 Define and finalize the whole label evaluation ruleset